hiransh-dev/FurnitureFlipper/README.md

 ## 🧮 Features

 - View used furniture listings posted by other users.
-- Navigate on a map to view listings near you.
+- Navigate on an interactive map to view listings near you.
 - Search for relevant listings.
 - Register or Login to the platform.
 - Users can view contact details of used furniture they're interested.